Table of Contents

 Is it better to pay utilities with a credit card or bank account?

 The choice to pay with a credit card or bank account depends on your financial situation and preferences.
 There are benefits to using a credit card such as earning rewards and tracking your payments, but you may have to pay a convenience fee for the privilege.
-And you could accrue more high-interest debt if you can’t pay the full balance each month.
+And you may accrue more high-interest debt if you can’t pay the full balance each month.

 Can I pay my mortgage and utilities with a credit card?